 UNICOM Engineering's Platforms

-To power AI from classical ML deployments to the latest applications, UNICOM Engineering offers multiple platforms that can configure to your needs:
+To power AI from classical ML deployments to the latest applications, UNICOM Engineering offers multiple platforms that can be configured to your needs:

 E-1800 R7 Series